GovTechSG/terraform-iam-users-gcc/README.md

 This module assumes you, and the users that you are helping to create access tokens for have knowledge of aws cli, otherwise please read [aws cli docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) prior to this so as to familiarise yourself with the various commands

+For simplifying the shell script we use `jq`, therefore please install [jq](https://github.com/stedolan/jq/wiki/Installation)

 ## Access token
 ### Generating your GPG key